Select a language:

 Additionally, in an effort to respect and protect all employees, volunteers, and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.

-Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
-Please visit our FAQ page for answers to activity specific questions you may have prior to registering.
+Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-5 activity on the land.
+Electric Mountain Bikes of any class or type are not permitted.

 Please note that you will be asked to adhere to the following measures in order to participate: